GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Public trust requires public disclosure and transparency.
 All Federal PKI CAs would be required to publicly post their Certificate Practice Statements and their Audit Letters.
 The Federal PKI's federal agency community has attempted to disclose all Certificate Practice Statements for a number of years.
 However, some federal agencies include sensitive information in these documents and cannot disclose the documents publicly.

 **d.
 Requirement to create new issuing Certification Authorities (CAs)**<br>
-Any Federal PKI CA that issues SSL/TLS, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
+Any Federal PKI CA that issue SSL/TLS, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
 This effort requires time, planning, and funding.

-### 2. How can I determine which of our intranet websites and applications will be impacted, including those used by cross-government users?
+### 2. How can I determine which of our intranet websites and applications will be impacted, including those used by cross-agency users?
-All intranet sites configured with a SSL/TLS certificate issued by a Federal PKI CA that validates to the Federal Common Policy CA will be impacted.
+All websites configured with an SSL/TLS certificate issued by a Federal PKI CA that validates to COMMON are impacted.
+Agencies and mission partners who are cross-certified with the Federal Bridge, it could impact your external users if COMMON is used instead of your root.

-If you have an agreement with one of the Federal PKI Shared Service Providers (SSPs) for SSL/TLS certificates, run a report on all issued certificates or ask the SSP to deliver this report.
+If your Agency has an agreement with one of the Federal PKI Shared Service Providers (SSPs) for SSL/TLS certificates, run a report on all issued certificates or ask the SSP to deliver this report.

 You can also scan your intranet websites in coordination with your CISO teams.
 You can use existing tools or the DHS NCATS "**pshtt**" tool, which will also check for cipher suites and mis-configurations on the intranet websites: